Bhavdeep-Sai/Ecommerce-Follow-Along/README.md

 - Links to Buy, Cart pages.
 - Responsive design for all screen sizes.
 - Shows similar products at bottom of Page.

+## 🛒 **Milestone 17: Cart Functionality in Node.js + MongoDB**

+This project adds **cart functionality** to an existing **Node.js + MongoDB** application.
+The functionality includes creating a cart, adding products to the cart, retrieving cart details, and removing products from the cart.